rcl-ssl/docs/httpautorenew/iis.md

 ### Create an API Key

 The service uses the [RCL SSL Core API](../apicore/api.md) and [RCL SDK](../sdk/) to renew certificates.
 You must create an Api Key to make authorized requests to the API.
-Follow the instructions in the following link to create an Api Key.
+Follow the instructions in the following link to create an Api Key in the RCL SSL Portal.

 [Create an Api Key](../apicore/authorization.md)